dresden-elektronik/deconz-rest-plugin-v2/README.md

-# deconz-rest-plugin-v2
+# Introduction
-deCONZ REST-API version 2 development repository.
+This is a development repository for the new deCONZ REST-API version 2.